Fun & Educational Home Activity

 There are three big advantages to making a bouncy egg:

 It’s fun!
 It’s a great rainy day activity for kids, giving them the chance to get creative, and get a bit messy, too.
-But don’t worry — we’ll look at how to remove paint stains from clothes later.
+But don’t worry — we’ll look at how to remove paint and stains from clothes later.